typeorm/typeorm/docs/mongodb.md

 ## Using transactions

 Transactions are only supported on replicasets in MongoDB.
-Enabling transactions for mongodb can be done through connection parameters:
+Enabling transactions for MongoDB can be done through connection parameters:

 ```typescript
 import { DataSource } from "typeorm"